How to Manage Microsoft Licensing in Certero

 Tips and common pitfalls

-• Certero maintains the Microsoft part number catalog and software recognition.
-You do not need to perform your own categorization for Microsoft products.
+• Certero maintains the Microsoft part number catalogue and software recognition.
+You do not need to perform your own categorisation for Microsoft products.

 • Always verify MLS import results against your actual agreements.
 MLS files are not always accurate.